wyatt-feng/CS305-23S-Assignment1/README.md

 **Mar.
 23, 2023**:
 1. Instructions on how to let Wireshark decode the packets.
+2. Clarify grading requirements on Other Tasks.
+Your report should now include necessary explanations to your code that implements Other Tasks.

 **Mar.
 22, 2023**:
 1. Add instructions for user privilege control to allow anonymous writes.